andrewkeller/REALbasic-Common-KFS-BSD/README.txt

   - DurationKFS - A class that represents a measure of time accurate to microseconds and with a ceiling of a few hundred centuries.

-  - HierarchalDictionaryFunctionsKFS - Extends the Dictionary class to allow for accessing nested Dictionaries.

   - LinearArgDesequencerKFS - A class that assists in parsing command-line arguments.

   - NodeKFS - Not much more than a data structure that aids in creating other data structures.

+  - ProgressDelegateKFS - A class that allows for easy calculation of overall progress in hierarchal or parallel algorithms.

   - PropertyListKFS - A class similar to the Dictionary except that it is designed for trees of data.